Iraq War: Emerging conflict and insurgency

 The invasion and occupation led to sectarian violence, which caused widespread displacement among Iraqi civilians.
 Since the beginning of the war, the first parliamentary elections were held in 2005 which brought greater representation and autonomy to Iraqi Kurds.
 By 2007 the Iraqi Red Crescent estimated 2.3 million Iraqis were internally displaced, with an estimated 2 million Iraqis fleeing to neighboring countries, mostly to Syria and Jordan.

 Sectarian violence continued in the first half of 2013.
 At least 56 people died in April when a Sunni protest in Hawija was interrupted by a government-supported helicopter raid and a series of violent incidents occurred in May.
 On 20 May 2013, at least 95 people died in a wave of car bomb attacks that was preceded by a car bombing on 15 May that led to 33 deaths; also, on 18 May 76 people were killed in the Sunni areas of Baghdad.
 Some experts have stated that Iraq could return to the brutal sectarian conflict of 2006.

-On 22 July 2013, at least five hundred convicts, most of whom were senior members of al-Qaida who had received death sentences, were freed from Abu Ghraib jail in an insurgent attack, which began with a suicide bomb attack on the prison gates.
+On 22 July 2013, at least five hundred convicts, most of whom were senior members of al-Qaeda who had received death sentences, were freed from Abu Ghraib jail in an insurgent attack, which began with a suicide bomb attack on the prison gates.
 James F. Jeffrey, the United States ambassador in Baghdad when the last American troops exited, said the assault and resulting escape "will provide seasoned leadership and a morale boost to Al Qaeda and its allies in both Iraq and Syria ... it is likely to have an electrifying impact on the Sunni population in Iraq, which has been sitting on the fence."

 By mid-2014 Iraq was in chaos with a new government yet to be formed following national elections, and the insurgency reaching new heights.
 In early June 2014 the Islamic State in Iraq and the Levant (ISIL) took over the cities of Mosul and Tikrit and said it was ready to march on Baghdad, while Iraqi Kurdish forces took control of key military installations in the major oil city of Kirkuk.
-The al-Qaida breakaway group formally declared the creation of an Islamic state on 29 June 2014, in the territory under its control.
+The al-Qaeda breakaway group formally declared the creation of an Islamic state on 29 June 2014, in the territory under its control.